trevans24/angular_routing_lab/README.md

 ### Step 3.
 Wine List Challenge

+Can you display a list of all the wine names and prices on the wines index page?
+(Start by using the mock data object called `ALL_WINES` at the bottom of `app.js`).

+What directive would you use to loop through a list of wines?

+Now, can you get it working using the `WineFactory`, without using `ALL_WINES` directly?
+- How would you inject the `WineFactory` into `WinesIndexController`?
+- How would you query *all* of the wines?

 #### Factories

 **Factories** are a type of **Provider** in Angular.
 They are a great way to _DRY out our code_ and _separate concerns_.
 Specifically, if we notice we are using the same method in two different controllers, it's probably a good idea to break that out into its own factory so we don't repeat ourselves.
 Also, if we are communicating with a Database or a 3rd Party API, it is a good idea to isolate that code from the display of the data on our front end so we can troubleshoot and improve our program more easily.

-Can you display a list of all the wine names and prices on the wines index page?
-(Start by using the mock data object called `ALL_WINES` at the bottom of `app.js`).

-What directive would you use to loop through a list of wines?

-Can you get it working using the `WineFactory`, without using `ALL_WINES` directly?
-- How would you inject the `WineFactory` into `WinesIndexController`?
-- How would you query *all* of the wines?

 <!--2:30 15 minutes -->